jonasjelonek/tftp/README.md

 # tftp

-A decent and cross-compatible tftp server written in Rust, trying to be fast and low-footprint.
+A decent and cross-compatible tftp server + client written in Rust, trying to be fast and low-footprint.

 ## Really fast and low-footprint??